Land reforms by country: Latin America

+As a region, Latin America has historically been characterized by land inequality.
+Attempts at reforms were made in numerous countries in the aftermath of independence, as well as in the second half of the 20th century.
+Attempts to initiate land reforms have often sparked resistance by political and economic elites, which have resulted in coups and political instability.

 Argentina

 During and after the colonial period, Argentina has had political conflict between various groups and interests over land policy.

 In 1836, the Argentine government sold 1,500 square leagues of public land to pay off government debts.
 President Nicolás Avellaneda implemented a land reform in 1876.
 The Argentine Homestead Act of October 12, 1884, modeled on similar policy in the United States, provided grants for people to settle remote agricultural lands in Patagonia and the Chaco.
 Once certain conditions were met, these individuals would get permanent title to their lands.

+In contrast to other Latin American countries, Argentina's agricultural system during the 20th century did not have a semi-feudal system.

 Brazil

-Getúlio Vargas, who rose to presidency in Brazil following the Brazilian Revolution of 1930, promised a land reform but reneged on his promise.
+Getúlio Vargas, who rose to presidency in Brazil following the Revolution of 1930, promised a land reform but reneged on his promise.

 A first attempt to make a nationwide reform was set up in the government of José Sarney (1985–1990) as a result of the strong popular movement that had contributed to the fall of the military government.
 According to the 1988 Constitution of Brazil, the government is required to "expropriate for the purpose of agrarian reform, rural property that is not performing its social function" (Article 184).
 However, the "social function" mentioned there is not well defined, and hence the so-called First Land Reform National Plan never was put into action.